Peritoneal Mesothelioma

 Compensation Options for Peritoneal Mesothelioma Patients

 Peritoneal mesothelioma treatment can be expensive, even with insurance.
-But, many mesothelioma patients have been able to afford their life-extending treatment thanks to multiple financial assistance options.
+But, many mesothelioma patients have been able to afford treatment thanks to multiple compensation options.

-• Asbestos trust funds, which were set up by bankrupt asbestos companies so victims could get compensation from them.
-There is over $30 billion available in asbestos trusts in 2023.
+• Asbestos trust funds, which were set up by bankrupt asbestos companies so victims could get compensation without a lawsuit.
+There is over $30 billion available in asbestos trusts today.

-• Personal injury or wrongful death lawsuits can be filed by patients or their surviving family members to recover compensation from companies that made and sold asbestos-based products despite knowing the risks.
-The settlements for mesothelioma lawsuits can range between $1 and $1.4 million, with some patients getting even more.
+• Mesothelioma lawsuits, which can be filed by patients or surviving family members to recover compensation from companies that made and sold asbestos-containing products.
+These lawsuits award $1 million or more on average.

 Contact our team now to see if you’re eligible for financial compensation after a peritoneal mesothelioma diagnosis.